MCP setup

 Create your first thread (optional)

-Paste any GitHub or GitLab Markdown URL into the Limn viewer, select a sentence, and add a comment.
-Then ask Claude Code about that file again — it will see the thread.
+Paste any public GitHub Markdown URL into the Limn viewer, select a sentence, and add a comment.
+Then ask your agent about that file again — it will see the thread.

-• Read threads — Claude sees all open threads on any file it reads, as structured context before its answer.
+• Read threads — the agent sees open discussions as structured context.

 Troubleshooting

-The thread must be on the exact file URL Claude is reading.
-Check the thread's repo URL and file path in the Limn viewer match the file you have open.
+The thread must be on the exact repository and file path the agent is reading.
+Check both values in the Limn viewer.

 I get a 401 Unauthorized error